amscanne/huptime/README.md

 ----

 With continuous deployment, software can be updated dozens, hundreds or even thousands of times per day.
-It critical that service is not interrupted during upgrades.
+It is critical that service is not interrupted during upgrades.

 In an ideal world, all applications would support a mechanism for doing zero